abyzor/abyzor-genesis/README.md

 ## License

-Genesis is provided free of charge by Abyzor Audio.
+Genesis is provided free of charge by Abyzor.